 - movement to appropriate housing

-The release process includes: reconciliation of all bookings regarding bonds or fines; review of court orders to ensure lawful releases or transfers; documentation of the person to be released; and, the assignment of future court dates.
-This section is also involved with the registration of sexual offenders and predators, as well as criminal registrants, who are still in the custody of the jail.
+The release process includes reconciliation of all bookings regarding bonds or fines; review of court orders to ensure lawful releases or transfers; documentation of the person to be released; and the assignment of future court dates.
+This section is also involved with the registration of sexual offenders and predators, who are still in the custody of the jail.

 The Transportation Team provides transportation for inmates going to outside medical/mental health related appointments, to other facilities, facilities throughout Florida including the Florida Department of Corrections.
 The Transportation Team also provides community services utilizing inmate labor.
 Mobile/Remote booking and transportation services are available to PBC law enforcement agencies when requested for special operations.

-The Booking Section handles the entry and distribution of booking information.
-This section also maintains booking related teletype communications with numerous criminal justice agencies and is charged with the responsibility of providing criminal histories for all inmates who are scheduled for First Appearance Court.
+Booking handles the entry and distribution of booking information.
+This section also maintains booking related teletype communications with numerous criminal justice agencies and is charged with the responsibility of providing criminal histories for all inmates who are booked.
 Non-sworn members staff this section around-the-clock.

-The Inmate Records Section is responsible for maintaining court status information on all inmates.
-Non-sworn staff works closely with the judiciary and the clerk of the court to ensure accurate and timely court appearance scheduling for inmates, as well as the records generated from such appearances.
-Additionally, the section computes all sentences for county sentences prisoners.
+Inmate Records is responsible for maintaining court status information on all inmates.
+Non-sworn staff works closely with the judiciary and the Clerk of the Court to ensure accurate and timely court appearance scheduling for inmates, as well as the records generated from such appearances.
+Additionally, this section computes all sentences for county sentence inmates.
 Inmate Records is the public venue for obtaining information on inmates, such as bond amounts, current charges and visiting days and times.
 This section prepares the daily court list for all inmates appearing in court.
 Staff assigned to Inmate Records also computes the monthly billing amounts for the federal inmates incarcerated in the Palm Beach County Jail.
 This section also prepares all inmate releases daily.